emberjs/rfcs/text/0000-tracked-properties.md

 has not advanced and does not seem like it will).
 We could wait to see what the future looks like here, and see if we can provide a more ergonomic tracked properties RFC in the future.

+## Unresolved questions

+### When can I stop using `get` and `set`?

+This is the biggest open question in this RFC, and with the direction that tracked properties set.
+How do we get rid of `get` and `set` for good, if that is the direction we want to go in?

+The full answer to that question is out of scope for tracked properties, but it would likely require at least two additional steps:

+1. The underlying system for tracking changes, including the ability to create tags for fields and the ability to add to the current autotracking stack, will need to be made public for advanced users who need dynamic change tracking.

+2. First class support for [native proxies][proxy] within Ember.
+   `unknownProperty` and `setUnknownProperty` have no other analag in native Javascript, and without support for native proxies there will likely be use cases that cannot be supported in any other way.

+   As mentioned above, native proxies _will_ (potentially) have more limitations than Ember proxies, but these limitations will most likely be possible to work around for advanced users who need this functionality in the first place.
+In other words, while they probably don't make sense as a basis for _all_ change tracking in Ember, they will probably be invaluable for specific use cases such as [Ember M3](https://www.npmjs.com/package/ember-m3) which require very dynamic change tracking.

 [proxy]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy